LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/_index.md

 ## Learning Objectives

+After completing this chapter, you should be able to do the following:

+1. Submit HTTP requests using `Postman` to an API and receive the expected response
+    - `GET`
+    - `POST`
+    - `DELETE`
+1. Submit a bad HTTP request, understand the response and how to fix it

+You should also have an understanding of the following:

+1. HTTP methods
+1. Endpoints
+1. Status Codes
+1. Headers
+1. API design

 ## Major Concepts & Key Terminology

 Throughout this lesson you should make note of the following terms and their definitions as you read the content on the page: